 - Multiple Column Subquery: It returns one or multiple columns

-- Correlated Subqueries: It refers to one or more columns in the outer SQL query.
+- Correlated Subqueries refer to one or more columns in the outer SQL query.

 Syntax of MySQL Subquery

-Thus, like JOINS, a Subquery is used to combine table data from different tables into a single result set.
-But JOINS returns rows and Subquery returns either a single value as a result set or a row set.
-Hence, the main use of Subquery can be to compute an instant value for another query to be executed.
+Thus, like JOINS, a Subquery combines table data from different tables into a single result set.
+But JOINS returns rows, and the subquery returns either a single value as a result of a row set.
+Hence, the primary use of subquery can be to compute an instant value for another query to be executed.

-Let us explain to you how to use the MySQL Subquery to write any compound queries and also learn the correlated Subquery concept.
+Let us explain how to use the MySQL Subquery to write any compound queries and learn the correlated Subquery concept.

-Suppose, we have the following SQL query which provides us the persons who work in IT sector located in Delhi.
+Suppose we have the following SQL query, which provides us with the persons who work in the IT sector located in Delhi.

 SELECT PersonName FROM PersonDb WHERE PersonID IN (SELECT PersonID FROM PersonIT WHERE City='Delhi');

-In the above SQL Statement, first of all, the subquery returns all the PersonID of PersonIT located in city Delhi.
-Then the outer query selects all the names from PersonDb table who work in PersonIT whose PersonID is matched from the result set of the inner query.
-We can say that when we run this query then the query inside outer executes first and the result returned by it is used as an input for outer query.
+In the above SQL Statement, the subquery first returns all the PersonIDs of PersonIT located in the city of Delhi.
+Then the outer query selects all the names from the PersonDb table that work in PersonIT whose PersonID is matched from the result set of the inner query.
+When we run this query, we can say that the query inside the outer executes first, and the result it returns is used as input for the outer query.

 Types of MySQL Subquery

 Following are the types of subquery with syntaxes and examples: